-PebblePad is an accessible, user friendly, multi-functional educational tool which can be used by students in a number of ways.
+PebblePad is an accessible, user-friendly, multi-functional educational tool that can be used by students in a number of ways.

-You can login to PebblePad from any internet-connected device (computer, laptop, tablet or smartphone).
+You can log in to PebblePad from any internet-connected device (computer, laptop, tablet or smartphone).
 The link to PebblePad is at the bottom of this guide.
-We recommend using Google Chrome browser, but you can also use:
+We recommend using the Google Chrome browser, but you can also use:

 When you log in to PebblePad, you will open up the Pebble+ Dashboard.
 The Pebble+ Dashboard – or home screen – is where you can access all the tools within PebblePad.
 It is worth taking the time to become familiar with each of the areas, and what they do, so that you know how to access your work, share it and read your feedback.